 UCONN 2000 financings are debt obligations of the University, as the issuer, and are reflected on UConn's financial statements accordingly.
-For example, the Special Obligation bonds, the Tax-Exempt Governmental Lease Purchase Agreement, and the UCONN 2000 Residential Life Facilities (Nathan Hale Inn) Promissory Note (Taxable) (prior to being paid off and retired by December 1, 2016) debt are shown as liabilities on the University's financial statements and the related capital improvements are shown as assets.
-The University is the issuer and ultimately responsible for the UCONN 2000 General Obligation Bonds which also fund certain assets at UConn Health, and consequently are also partially reflected on UConn Health's financial statements as further discussed below.
+For example, the SO-SFR Bonds, the Heating Plant Upgrade GLPA, and the UCONN 2000 Residential Life Facilities (Nathan Hale Inn) Promissory Note (Taxable) (prior to being paid off and retired by December 1, 2016) debt are shown as liabilities on the University's financial statements and the related capital improvements are shown as assets.
+The University is the issuer and ultimately responsible for the GO-DSC Bonds which also fund certain assets at UConn Health, and consequently are also partially reflected on UConn Health's financial statements as further discussed below.

-Phase III of the Act authorizes the University to fund projects for UConn Health with, among other sources, UCONN 2000 GO-DSC Bonds and the University has done so.
+Phase III of the Act authorizes the University to fund projects for UConn Health with, among other sources, GO-DSC Bonds and the University has done so.
 Accordingly, the UCONN 2000 GO-DSC Phase III project proceeds and any unspent debt proceeds are reflected on both UConn's and UConn Health's financial statements.
-As bonds are issued, the amount of the commitment for UConn Health is recorded as an offset to revenue on UConn's financial statements in the University's Other Changes in Net Position section of the Statements of Revenues, Expenses, and Changes in Net Position.
-A corresponding liability is recorded in due to affiliate in
+As bonds are issued, the amount of the commitment for UConn Health is recorded as an offset to revenue on UConn's financial statements in the University's Other Changes in Net Position section of the Statement of Revenues, Expenses, and Changes in Net Position.
+A corresponding liability is recorded in due to affiliate in UConn's Statement of Net Position for the unspent portion of the bonds due to UConn Health.
+Correspondingly, UConn Health records that portion of UCONN 2000 bond issuance proceeds for UConn Health in the capital appropriation line in UConn Health's Statement of Revenues,

-UConn's Statement of Net Position for the unspent portion of the bonds due to UConn Health.
-Correspondingly, UConn Health records that portion of UCONN 2000 bond issuance proceeds for UConn Health in the capital appropriation line in UConn Health's Statements of Revenues, Expenses, and Changes in Net Position.
+Expenses, and Changes in Net Position.
 A corresponding receivable is recorded for the unspent portion of the bonds in the Statement on Net Position.
-The State's DSC for interest on the UCONN 2000 General Obligation bonds is included in Non-Operating Revenues (Expenses) section of the Statements of Revenues, Expenses, and Changes in Net Position.
+The State's DSC for interest on the UCONN 2000 General Obligation bonds is included in Non-Operating Revenues (Expenses) section of the Statement of Revenues, Expenses, and Changes in Net Position.